 LMIA-exempt categories

 Not all work permits require an LMIA.
 Several categories allow employers to hire foreign workers without going through the LMIA process.
-Understanding these is important because some LMIA-exempt job offers also qualify for CRS bonus points.
+Understanding these is still important for work authorization and program eligibility, even though LMIA-exempt offers no longer add CRS job-offer points.

 Intra-company transfers